What You Can Never Do After Hip Replacement Surgery

 Your recovery rate will depend on the type of operation you had, as well as your physical health before surgery.
 Keep an eye on your weight because excess weight increases the stresses on the hip replacement and can cause loosening.

-Long-term care is designed to slow down wear and tear on the socket or loosening of implants.
+Long-term and permanent care is designed to slow down wear and tear on the socket or loosening of implants.

 If you have persistent pain, see a doctor as this could indicate infection or loosening.
 Look out for infections anywhere in your body as they can travel via your bloodstream to the hip replacement.